-The Swedish Competition Authority annually arrange an international research seminar under the theme “The Pros and Cons”.
-At the seminar researchers and experts present their view on a particular competition issue.
+The Swedish Competition Authority annually arrange an international conference under the theme “The Pros and Cons”.
+During the day, enforcers, private practitioners and researchers present their view on a particular competition issue.

 The event “Pros and Cons” is arranged to disseminate and deepen the knowledge of central topics within the competition area and to allow researchers and practitioners to meet and exchange ideas.
 Since the first seminar in 2002, prominent economists and lawyers have discussed the pros and cons of interesting issues within the competition law.

 Can competition policy help fight inflation?
 Although monetary policy is the main tool to handle inflation, many argue that competition policy has a role, especially over the longer term.
 Can inflation weaken competition?